ibm-cloud-docs/Backup/configure-OracleDDB-backup.md

 ### Encryption settings and password
 {: #ODBEncrypt}

 Encryption settings specify the encryption type for backup data at rest on the vault.
-AES 256-bit encryption is the default encryption type that is available for new backup jobs.
+AES 256 bit encryption is the default encryption type that is available for new backup jobs.
 When you create a backup job, you must enter a password for the encrypted data.
 The password is case-sensitive.
 To recover the data, you must provide the encryption password that was entered when the files were backed up.

 You can also enter a password hint.
 When you want to restore data, you can view the password hint to remind you of the encryption password for this job.
 {: tip}